 Below you will find answers to some of the most frequently asked questions MSU has received about the pandemic.
 You can also submit your own questions at the bottom of this page.

 The Gallatin City-County Health Department is the only agency comprehensively tracking the number of COVID-19 cases in the county.
-All MSU students, faculty and staff who are Gallatin County residents and who are tested are tracked in the county's numbers, which are reported regularly on the health department's website and through the Department of Public Health and Human Services website at the state level.
+All MSU students, faculty and staff who are Gallatin County residents and who are tested are tracked in the county's numbers, which are reported every Friday on the last page of the health department's "Weekly COVID-19 Surveillance Reports, which can be found at healthygallatin.org/about-us/press-releases.

 MSU does not have a separate number of cases that are affiliated with the campus; only the Gallatin City-County Health Department has access to and compiles that information.

-Follow the direction of your local county health department and your personal health care provider on when you can leave isolation/quarantine to travel to MSU.
-Stay home in quarantine/isolation until then.
+Follow the direction of your local county health department and your personal health care provider on when you can leave isolation or quarantine to travel to MSU.
+Stay home in quarantine or isolation until then.